 Cosmetic acupuncture is a non-invasive treatment that involves using acupuncture to improve skin and fight the ageing process.
 Proponents claim that cosmetic acupuncture can help reduce wrinkles, diminish fine lines, remove age spots, and lift droopy eyelids.

-Cosmetic acupuncture works by stimulating the body’s natural production of collagen.
-The insertion of the tiny needles is perceived by the body as a type of "micro trauma" which initiates a healing response.
-This increases the flow of blood bringing red blood cells, white blood cells and stimulates the production of collagen in order to rebuild the skin.
+Acupuncture stimulates the natural production of collagen.
+The insertion of the tiny needles creates a type of "micro trauma" which initiates a healing response and collagen production.